-Raw Cacao - the most delicious way to get your antioxidants!
+Raw Cacao is the best way to consume antioxidants.

 What is Cacao?

-Cacao beans come from the Therobroma tree, which is found mostly in South America, Central America and Mexico.
-The Therobroma cacao tree literally translates to “cacao, the food of the gods” in the Greek language.
-Raw cacao can be used in a number of forms including, whole beans, nibs, powder and butter.
+Theobroma trees are found in South America, Central America, and Mexico.
+Theobroma cacao trees literally translate to “cacao, the food of gods” in Greek.
+Raw cacao is available in many forms, including whole beans, nibs, and powder.

-One of the most talked about health benefits of raw cacao is its extremely high antioxidant value.
-Cacao has a very high ORAC value.
-ORAC stands for ‘Oxygen Radical Absorbance Capacity’ and is a scale developed by the United States Department of Agriculture to measure the ability of antioxidants to absorb free radicals.
-The higher the ORAC score, the higher the level of antioxidants present in the food.
-So what this means is eating cacao or other foods high in antioxidants, can help to stabilize and ultimately destroy free radicals in your cells and tissues.
+Raw cacao’s high antioxidant content is one of its most popular health benefits.
+Cacao is a food with a high ORAC value.
+ORAC is an acronym for “Oxygen Radical Absorptance Capacity” and was developed by the United States Department of Agriculture as a way to measure antioxidants’ ability to absorb free radicals.
+The higher the ORAC rating, the more antioxidants are present in the food.
+This means that eating cacao or other foods rich in antioxidants can help stabilize and destroy free radicals within your cells and tissue.